vezzolter/DSA/DataStructures/Tree/BST/BST.md

 - `Move Constructor` — creates a new BST by transferring the structure and values from another tree, leaving the original tree in a valid but unspecified state.
 This avoids the overhead of copying by efficiently reusing the original memory.
 - `Copy Assignment Operator` — replaces the contents of the current BST with the structure and values of another tree by copying them.
 - `Move Assignment Operator` — replaces the contents of the current BST by transferring the structure and values from another tree, leaving the original tree in a valid but unspecified state.
-- `Destructor` — performs cleanup on the BST: deallocates memory for stored nodes and properly handles any associated resources, ensuring no memory leaks.
+- `Destructor` — performs clean up on the BST: deallocates memory for stored nodes and properly handles any associated resources, ensuring no memory leaks.

 ---
 <p align="center"><img src="./Images/OperationsIterators.png"/></p>